fkie-cad/hexter/README.md

  * -l uint64_t Length of the part to display in hex or dec.
 Default = 0x100.
  * -a ASCII only print.
  * -x HEX only print.
  * -ix Insert hex byte sequence (destructive!).
-Where x is an format option.
+Where x is a format option.
 (File mode only.)
  * -ox Overwrite hex byte sequence (destructive!).
-Where x is an format option.
+Where x is a format option.
  * -fx Find hex byte sequence.
-Where x is an format option.
+Where x is a format option.
  * Format options:
    * h: plain bytes,
    * a: ascii/utf-8 text,